Peggy Zina: 2008–2009: Best of + and To Pathos Einai Aformi

 On 24 June 2008, Zina released a two-disc greatest hits compilation titled Best of +.
 In addition to all the previously released material, the album also includes three new songs penned by Giorgos Moukidis, which have all been released as singles as well.
 The singles Paradosou ("Surrender") and To Kalokairi ("The Summer") were made into music videos directed by Konstantinos Rigos, and the album was certified gold, with Peggy Zina receiving the award on December 3, 2008, during a certification party at Vox nightclub.

 Zina appeared at VOX music hall for the winter season alongside Kostas Korafotis and Nino, the three reuniting as they appeared together in 2004.
 She recorded her tenth studio album in September 2008.

-Originally, Giorgos Moukidis was commissioned to compose and write the entire album, but instead twp of his tracks made the final release titled To Pathos Einai Aformi (Passion is a reason) released in May 2009.
+Originally, Giorgos Moukidis was commissioned to compose and write the entire album, but instead two of his tracks made the final release titled To Pathos Einai Aformi (Passion is a reason) released in May 2009.
 The leading single "Anatheorisa" ("I Revised") was released to radio stations a month earlier and a music video directed by Konstantinos Rigos premiered on MAD TV.
 On 21 July, the second single Ela Nihta ("Come Night") was released, and then were released the songs An M'Agapas ("If You Love Me"), "Hanome" ("I'm Lost"), and Se Griza Othoni ("Gray Screen").
 That same year, Zina performed at Iera Odos for the winter season alongside Dimitris Mitropanos.
 The show was a big success and also traveled to Thessaloniki and Nicosia.
 The album has been certified 2× platinum.